wojciech-galan/viruses_classifier/README.rst

     viruses_classifier raw_or_FASTA-formatted_sequence_file --ssRNAplus

-In both cases you can provide also optional algument --probas for class probabilities
+In both cases you can provide also optional argument --probas for class probabilities

 Citation
 --------